Whitby and District has a range of primary and secondary educational establishments. These are shown on the following map.

 plus car park and changing rooms) cannot be sold off without written consent by the Football Foundation.

 NYC (when called NYCC) used to offer a large range of adult education classes in the Whitby and District area (under the “evening institute” branding, maybe 20-30 yrs ago).
 You can find their current offerings in Whitby on this link.
-In October that search was giving precisely 0 results.
-Early November we have a couple of computer skills courses in Whitby Library.
-It’s good that there are now a couple of courses possible, but it does say a lot that this is the sum total.
+When checked in October 2022, and again in June 2023, that search was giving precisely 0 results.

 Education Matters in Whitby